lebalz/smartphone-connector/README.md

 ### Callbacks (when fired when event is received)

-when a function is assigned to one of the following props, this function will be called with the received data as its first argument
+when a function is assigned to one of the following props, this function will be called with the received data as its first argument and optionally with the Connector instance as the second argument.

 - `on_key`
 - `on_pointer`